-The Northern Beaches is fortunate in having many areas of natural beauty and council partners with local residents in preserving and maintaining these areas through our Bushcare program.
+The Northern Beaches is fortunate in having many areas of natural beauty.
+Council partners with local residents to preserve and maintain these areas through our Bushcare program.
+Bushcare involves removing weeds and encouraging regeneration of native plants.

 No experience is needed.
 We have activities to suit all levels of participation.